1. Corporate information and material accounting policies

 Compensated Absences:

 The employees of the Company are entitled to compensate absences.
 The employees can carry-forward a portion of the unutilised accrued compensated absence and utilise it in future periods or receive cash compensation at retirement or termination of employment for the unutilised accrued compensated absence.
 The Company records an obligation for compensated absences in the period in which the employee renders the services that increase this entitlement.
 The Company measures the expected cost of compensated absence based on actuarial valuation made by an independent actuary as at the balance sheet date on projected unit credit method.
-Compensated absences expected to be maturing after 12 months from the date of balance sheet are classified as non-current.
+Compensated absences classified as noncurrent are those which are not expected to occur within twelve months after the end of the period in which the employee renders the related service and are recognised based on actuarial valuation.

 Short-term employee benefits